ansible/receptor-collection/roles/setup/README.md

 ---

-    local_receptor: false
+    receptor_install_method: package

+Options are 'package', 'local', or 'release'
+If 'package', will use the os-specific package manager to install receptor.
-Set to true to upload a local receptor binary instead of installing via a package manager.
-If no local binary is present, it will be downloaded from receptor Releases on github.
+If 'local', will upload a local receptor binary.
+To be paired with `local_receptor_bin_file`.
+If 'release', the receptor binary will be downloaded from receptor Releases on github.
-For Debian we set it a true as default.

 ---

 ---

-    local_receptor_path: '/tmp/receptor-bin'
+    local_receptor_bin_file: '/tmp/receptor-bin'

 Path of local receptor binary.